GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 18

 Sex
--B4:M4 dimension "Sex" taken from horizontal as "All persons", "Males", "Females"
+- B4:M4 dimension "Sex" taken from horizontal as "All persons", "Males", "Females"

 Age Group
--B4:T5 dimension "Age Group" taken from horizontal, plus the "All persons" entry from column B (as otherwise it would be blank).
+- B4:T5 dimension "Age Group" taken from horizontal, plus the "All persons" entry from column B (as otherwise it would be blank).

 Pre-existing Condition
--A6:A20 dimension 'Pre-existing condition' taken  from column A
+- A6:A20 dimension 'Pre-existing condition' taken  from column A

 Period

 Area
--Hard coding area to 'England and Wales'
+- Hard coding area to 'England and Wales'
--Converted all area labels to 9 digit ONS codes.
+- Converted all area labels to 9 digit ONS codes.

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure